aaroca/dson/README.md

 # dson
-Read json files allowing add comments on it
+Read json files allowing comments on it

 ```
 {